Internship Goals and Philosophy of Training

 Lawrence Thompson, Jr., Ph.D.
 (Director of Therapy & Psychological Services) received his doctoral degree in Clinical Psychology from the University of Michigan in 2000.
 Dr. Thompson is a Licensed Psychologist in the state of Texas and oversees the provision of mental health services at The HCCAC.
 This oversight includes the supervision of clinical staff and clinicians in training, consultation with partner agencies, and various administrative responsibilities.
 Dr. Thompson also provides some direct psychological services, including psychotherapy and crisis intervention.
 His most pronounced expertise is in the area of trauma and personality disorders.
 Dr. Thompson serves as an expert witness in court proceedings and regularly presents on the topics of trauma, psychotherapy, and mental health.

 Carlo A. Villarreal, Ph.D.
 (Internship Training Director/Manager of Psychological Services) received his B.A. from Baylor University and his Ph.D. in School Psychology (with an emphasis in Clinical Child Psychology) from Texas A & M University in 2005.
 Dr. Villarreal is a Licensed Psychologist and a Licensed Specialist in School Psychology in the state of Texas.
-In 2004, Dr. Villarreal completed an internship in Clinical Child and Pediatric Psychology at Children’s Hospital Los Angeles where he was trained in trauma-focused therapy and assessment.
-Dr. Villarreal also is trained in bilingual psychological assessment and oversees the provision of psychological services provided to children and families receiving services at The HCCAC.
+In 2004, Dr. Villarreal completed an internship in Clinical Child and Pediatric Psychology at Children’s Hospital in Los Angeles where he was trained in trauma-informed therapy and assessment.
+In 2015, Dr. Villarreal completed the Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) National Therapist Certification Program, and is currently a TF-CBT certified therapist.
+As Manager of Psychological Services, Dr. Villarreal oversees the provision of psychological services provided to children and families receiving services at The HCCAC.
+This oversight includes the supervision of Psychology Team members as well as various administrative responsibilities as Internship Training Director of the Doctoral Psychology Internship Program.
+Dr. Villarreal serves as an expert witness in court proceedings and regularly presents on the topics of trauma and mental health.

 Melissa Goldberg, Psy.D.
 (Staff Psychologist) received her B.A. from Emory University and her Master’s and Doctorate in Clinical Psychology from the University of Denver.
 Dr. Goldberg is a Licensed Psychologist in the state of Texas.
 In 2012, Dr. Goldberg completed an externship in child trauma at Children’s Hospital of Colorado where she was trained in trauma-focused therapy.
 She completed her doctoral internship in 2015 at the University of Denver Consortium at Kaiser Permanente and her postdoctoral fellowship in 2016 at Baylor College of Medicine at The Menninger Clinic.
-As a Staff Psychologist, Dr. Goldberg provides psychotherapy and psychological assessment to children and families, provides expert testimony in court proceedings, and serves as a consultant to The HCCAC staff and partner agencies regarding child sexual abuse.
+In 2017, Dr. Goldberg completed the Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) National Therapist Certification Program, and is currently a TF-CBT certified therapist.
+As a Staff Psychologist, Dr. Goldberg provides psychotherapy and psychological assessment to children and families, provides supervision to doctoral psychology interns, and serves as a consultant to The HCCAC staff and partner agencies regarding child sexual abuse.
 Dr. Goldberg’s research interests include the assessment and treatment of child trauma and sleep-related symptoms in the context of trauma.

 Cassie Smith, MA, LMFT-S, LPC-S, RPT-S, NCC – Manager of Therapy Services